Dealing with Debt Stress: How to get back up when you are down

 Talk to someone

-No two cases of debt are the same.
-Each case of debt presents in its own set of circumstances and no one knows what is best for your safety and peace of mind better than you.
+No two cases of debt are the same and no one knows what is best for your safety and peace of mind better than you.
 If you feel as though you can’t tell your spouse, family members, a friend or coworker about your situation, perhaps you can reach out to a free financial counselling service.
 As well as offering free advice on how you can manage your debt situation, they can point you in the right direction if you are struggling emotionally, mentally or physically from your debt stress.

 Go for a walk

-Exercise has been proven to reduce stress and help you get a more restful nights’ sleep.
-You don’t need to go to the gym or even break a sweat, simply walking around the block each day can help you relax, reduce your stress, even marginally, and might even help you sleep a little better.
+Exercise has been proven to reduce stress and help you get a more restful night sleep.
+You don’t need to go to the gym or even break a sweat, simply walking around the block each day can help you relax, reduce your stress and it might even help you sleep a little better.

 Allow for luxury